Bargaining Unit: Non-Represented

 Any combination of equivalent education and experience that has led to the acquisition of the knowledge required by the position.
 A typical way of acquiring the knowledge would be:

-A bachelor’s degree in Communication, Marketing, Public Relations, Business Administration, or a closely related field, and experience in public affairs, public relations or public information which required extensive written and oral communication.
+An associate’s or bachelor’s degree in Graphic Design, Video Production, Marketing, Public Relations, Business Administration, or a closely related field, and experience in multimedia communications, public relations, or graphic/video design which required extensive visual, written, and oral communication.

 Knowledge of:

-- Effective methods of preparation and presentation of facts and information for and to the public and media, including formatting of materials for publications and news releases.
+- Effective methods of storytelling, preparation, and presentation of facts and information for the public and media, including design and formatting of materials for publication.

-- Principles and practices of public and community relations.
+- Principles and practices of media, public, and community relations.

 - Issues affecting agriculture, water, and governmental affairs.

-- Websites, various social media platforms, and social media messaging.
+- Websites, various social media platforms, analytics, and software, and current social media messaging/trends.

 Skills/Abilities to:

-- Communicate clearly and concisely, both orally and in writing with a broad spectrum of employees and outside contacts in the media, communities, Federal and State agencies, and other public water agencies.
+- Communicate clearly and concisely, both orally and in written, with broad spectrum of employees and outside contacts in the media, communities, Federal and State agencies, and other public water agencies.

 - Develop and maintain business relationships with internal and external personnel.

-- Adjust to a fluctuating workload and work well under pressure.
+- Adjust to a fluctuating workload and conditions and work well under pressure.

-- Meet continuous deadlines with a high degree of accuracy.
+- Meet continuous deadlines with high degree of accuracy.

-- Establish and maintain effective interpersonal relationships at all organizational levels as well as with the public.
+- Establish and maintain effective interpersonal relationships and all organizational levels as well as the public.

 - Operate a District vehicle while observing legal and defensive driving practices.